Gary-Community-Ventures/csp-backend/README.md

-# Backend Template
+# Lala Childcare Backend

-This repo is a a template for a Flask backend with a Postgres database.
+This repo is a Flask backend with a Postgres database used for the LaLa Childcare web application.
 It also uses Clerk for authentication and Sentry for error tracking.

 To get started make a copy of `.env.example` to a `.env` file and populate any keys/values that need to be set.
-Then run `docker-compose up --build -d` and you should be up and running.
+Download docker and then run `docker-compose up --build -d` and you should be up and running.

-Any changes you make to python files should be hot reloaded for faster development.

 ## Examples